matt-meaningfulgigs/disney-fmk/README.md

-# Kingdom of FMK
+# Kingdom of FMK (Called this so I don't get sued)

-A modern, interactive web application that puts a playful twist on the classic "Fuck, Marry, Kill" game, featuring a carefully curated selection of characters from popular media.
+A modern, interactive web application that puts a playful twist on the classic "Fuck, Marry, Kill" game, featuring a carefully curated selection of characters from popular media from an unnamed giant corporation.
 Built with TypeScript, Vite, and modern web technologies.

 > Made by Matt, for Jan and her friends to use once and forget about.
 I spent way too much time on this, but hey, at least it looks pretty! 😅